aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

     b.
 Select Session Manager and click on Connect

     c.
-Keep in mind that you can optionally configure a private connection from on premise locations into AWS (such as Site to Site VPN or Direct Connect Private Vif) so that users can directly access nodes using SSH without a jumpbox or needing public Internet access.
-It is possible to also restrict Systems Manager access for users to only allow them to connect to the Login Nodes.
+Keep in mind that you can optionally configure a private connection from on premise locations into AWS (such as Site to Site VPN or Direct Connect Private VIF) so that users can directly access nodes using SSH without a jumpbox or needing public Internet access.
+It is possible to also restrict Systems Manager such that users can only connect to the Login Nodes.
 See this [link](https://repost.aws/knowledge-center/ssm-session-manager-control-access) for more details.

 17. You can login to the ParallelClusterAdminNode to launch new clusters